Mooloolaba: Education

-Mooloolaba State School is a government primary (Prep–6) school for boys and girls on the corner Meta and Douglas Streets.
+Mooloolaba State School is a government primary (Prep–6) school for boys and girls on the corner of Meta and Douglas Streets.
 In 2017, the school had an enrolment of 677 students with 45 teachers (39 full-time equivalent) and 20 non-teaching staff (15 full-time equivalent).
 In 2018, the school had an enrolment of 703 students with 45 teachers (40 full-time equivalent) and 24 non-teaching staff (17 full-time equivalent).
 It includes a special education program.
 The school has a maximum student enrolment capacity of 822 students.

 There are no secondary schools in Moloolaba.
 The nearest government secondary school is Mountain Creek State High School in neighbouring Mountain Creek.